modprods/grapho-user-guide/README.md

 * Virtual Box
 * VMWare

-Our standard VM operating system is Debian.
+Our standard Linux operating system is Debian.
 Contact us for other format requests.

 Return to [Table of Contents](#table-of-contents).